MicrosoftDocs/powerbi-docs/powerbi-docs/developer/power-bi-custom-visuals-certified.md

 > **Microsoft** is *not* the author of third-party Power BI visuals.
 To verify the functionality of third-party visuals, we advise customers to contact the author of the visual directly.

 > [!IMPORTANT]
-> Microsoft can remove a Power BI visual from the [certified list](#list-of-power-bi-visuals-that-have-been-certified) at its discretion.
+> Microsoft can remove a Power BI visual from the [Certified Power BI visuals](#certified-power-bi-visuals) list at its discretion.

 ## Certification requirements